aproposorg/hard_sydr/README.md

 We included the `tcl` file that you can build the project rapidly, more on this in the coming section.

 ---
-For those user who want to run the design at the board straightaway, we prepared the compiled file that you can run the design at the `PYNQ` environment out of box.
+For those users who want to run the design on the board straightaway, we prepared the compiled file so that you can run the design at the `PYNQ` environment out of the box.
 ```
 ├── ws_pynq
 │   ├── hard_sydr_FPGA.bit